cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/deploymentsView.md

 ### Drilling down to child deployments

-If a deployment has child deployments, the drill-down buttons in the top part of the right pane become active.
+If a deployment has child deployments, the drill-down buttons in the top part of the right pane become visible.
 Clicking them will navigate to a nested page that present the deployments (only environments or services, depending on the button clicked) from the next level in the hierarchy.